Sa-So/Sem-7/FM/mcq.md

 <!-- - A degree of combined leverage is the combination of financial leverage and operating leverage.It provides the combined effect of degree of operating leverage and financial leverage.
 Combined leverage provide the % change in EPS against the % change in sales. -->
 - At indifference level of EBIT, different capital plans have same EPS
 - Financial breakeven level of EBIT is one at which EPS is **zero**
-- That personal leverage can replace corporate leverage MM model
+- That personal leverage can replace corporate leverage : **MM model**
 - **False** In NOI approach Ke is constant
 - According to NI approach , capital structure is relevent !! **D**
 - 'judicious use of leverage' is suggested by which approach **Traditonal**